Sacred

 A= (2N²)² ; G = (2N²)*N ; H = N²

-which again shows an interesting relation between A and H: H has now the same
+which again shows an interesting relation between A and H: H has now the

 numerical value as A has in the previous scheme.
-Somehow there seems to be an
+Somehow there seems to

-interplay between the schemes in such a way that the arithmetic mean and the
+interplay between the schemes in such a way that the arithmetic mean and

 harmonious mean take each other's value.